 Discuss: What do you think of the Max Payne movie trailer?

-In the film, Mark Wahlberg plays Max Payne, a former NYPD Detective with internal and external conflicts in a dark, sinister New York City.
+Wahlberg will play Max Payne, a former NYPD Detective with internal and external conflicts in a dark, sinister New York City.
 Three years after the murder of his newborn daughter and wife by a group of junkies, Max is now undercover agent in the DEA and embedded in the Punchinello Mafia family.
 I could easily hear producers calling this project “Sin City meets The Matrix” while pitching this to movie studios, although no one has described the film as such.
 Although, It seems perfectly logical to adopt a Sin City type style for this project.